mendix/docs/content/en/docs/data-hub/data-hub-catalog/curate.md

 ### 4.2 Changing the App Icon {#application-icon}

 You can change the icon that is displayed for the app and the data source by uploading your own custom application icon or selecting one from Data Hub the icon library.
-The selected icon will be displayed for all endpoints of the application and data source such as the Catalog search results and also in the Mendix Studio Pro [Data Hub pane](/refguide/data-hub-pane/) and Studio **Data Source** pane.
+The selected icon will be displayed for all endpoints of the application and data source such as the Catalog search results and also in the Mendix Studio Pro [Data Hub pane](/refguide/data-hub-pane/).

 {{% alert color="info" %}} When you change an application icon, all data sources that are registered in the Catalog for that application will show the new icon.
 For example, the following shows two data sources that are published from the **HR Sample App** which are listed in the search results pane (**SAMPLE_Employee…** and **SAP 1.0.0**).
 They both display the same icon that was set for the app: